Dionysus7777777/Dionysus7777777.github.io/_pages/about.md

 I am interested in neural networks, deep learning, invariant extended Kalman filtering, robotic reinforcement learning, and nonlinear control.
 I have published two articles, with two more currently under submission.
 For more details, please refer to my CV and publications.

-I am seeking M.S. or Ph.D. opportunities in control science and engineering for the 2026 semester.
+I am currently a prospective Ph.D. student at the College of Control Science and Engineering, Zhejiang University, under the supervision of Prof. [Xingwen Zheng](https://www.zheng-xingwen.com/) Our research interests mainly focus on bionic robotics and underwater robotics.

 # 🔥 News
 -  *2025.07*: &nbsp;🎉🖥️ I have been admitted to the College of Control Science and Engineering at Zhejiang University as a Ph.D. student.